marwanelshahawy/Grocery-Store-Management-System/README.md

-# Grocery Store Project
+# 🛒 Grocery Store Management System

-This project is a simple grocery store management system built with Python.
-It provides both backend and frontend components to manage products, orders, and units of measurement (UOM) for a grocery store.
+A **complete grocery store management system** built with **Python (Flask)** for the backend and a **modern web interface** (HTML, CSS, JavaScript, jQuery) for the frontend.
+This project allows you to **manage products, units of measurement, and customer orders** efficiently through a clean and user-friendly interface.

+---

+## 🚀 Overview

+The **Grocery Store Management System** is designed to help store owners and staff manage daily operations digitally —
+including managing products, units (like kg, liter, piece), and handling customer orders.

+The system is split into two main parts:
+- 🖥️ **Frontend:** HTML, CSS, and JavaScript interface for easy management.
+- ⚙️ **Backend:** Python-based REST API handling database operations.

+---

-## Features
+## ✨ Key Features

+✅ **Product Management**
-- **Product Management:** Add, update, and delete products.
+- Add, edit, and delete products.
+- Assign units of measurement and price per unit.

+✅ **Order Management**
-- **Order Management:** Create and manage customer orders.
+- Create and manage customer orders easily.
-- **Units of Measurement:** Manage units for products (e.g., kg, liter).
-- **Backend:** Python-based server with data access objects (DAO) for products, orders, and UOM.
+- View and calculate totals automatically.

+✅ **Units of Measurement (UOM)**
+- Add and manage units (kg, liter, box, etc.).

+✅ **Backend API Integration**
+- Python server handles CRUD operations via a structured DAO layer.

+✅ **Simple & Responsive UI**
-- **Frontend:** User interface for managing products and orders, built with HTML, CSS, and JavaScript.
+- Built with HTML, CSS, and jQuery for smooth interactivity.

+---

-## Project Structure
+## 📂 Project Structure

 ```
 Grocery Store project/